M268816/power-repo/Notes.md

     { line: ["SSC","SSC2"], hour: [8, 16, 23]}
 );

-Problems with this new projected workload
-    I dont want to dissmiss chad's work, or create more inputs for operators. but Integrating chad's databases into powerapps is not plug and play, and comes with challeneges that i've never had to face.
-    This means that integrating chad's databases will take more resources this includes research, money and time,
-        research because i need to find fixed, workarounds, proper connections for the databases. money becasue the best option i found is dataverse, which means premium liceses and connectors.
-        extending the deadline dependant on how the integration goes porting my current powerapps knowlege for front end is fine with my current title and position but if we go in this direction, keeping chad's databases, i need to convay that becasue of the amount of work it would take to research the connections and refactor my current codebase, i dont feel comfortable continuing just as a tech op and i think i should be compensated fairly for my work. i currently make $24 an hour where starting hourly for a powerapp dev is double, $45-$60/hr if this cannot be done, i already have a full git repo of the work i've already done, and i can hand it off to someone who

 Access does not directly connect to powerapps
     best case,
         keeping current data practices